General Policies (Chapter 1)

 I. Pre-Complaint Resolution Strategies

 In a diverse community, disagreements and conflicts of various degrees of seriousness are inevitable.
 Many issues are best resolved informally, by direct communication between the individuals involved, or with the help of mediation by a third party.
 However, such a strategy may be inappropriate when the conduct is severe or when the person responsible for the alleged behavior holds a position of authority.
 Under these circumstances the complainant is encouraged to use the formal complaint procedure.
 The Equal Opportunity Complaint Filing form is posted on the Human Resources website.
-The following members of the college community are available to discuss complaints or concerns under this policy: all supervisors or department heads, the Associate VP for Human Resources, the Assistant Director of Human Resources, the Dean of the School for Social Work, the Director of Institutional Diversity and Equity.
+The following members of the college community are available to discuss complaints or concerns under this policy: all supervisors or department heads, the Associate VP for Human Resources, the Assistant Director of Human Resources, the Dean of the School for Social Work, the Chief Diversity Officer.

 The matter will be considered resolved when there is an agreed resolution acceptable to all parties.
 A written record of the resolution and any other relevant documents will be maintained by the Office of Institutional Diversity and Equity and will not become part of a personnel file.
 Failure to respond to a complaint, or refusal to participate in informal mediation, shall not be introduced as a consideration during any formal proceedings that might arise.